-- 1. Annual Security Report A listing of criminal activities and statistics on campus, for the previous three years is provided on the DCDPS website. - 2.
-Patrols Officers of the DCDPS perform routine patrols of the campus both on foot and in a car.
-The other campus properties each have non-sworn Safety Officers assigned to work in the evenings.
+- Annual Security Report A listing of criminal activities and statistics on campus, for the previous three years is provided on the DCDPS website. - 2.
+Patrols Officers of the DCDPS and non-sworn safety officers perform routine patrols of the Main Campus, Downtown Midland Center and Downtown Saginaw Center both on foot and in a car.
+A non-sworn safety officer is assigned to the Bay City Planetarium and Learning Center during evening class times and for special events.
+A sworn officer may be assigned to the Bay City Planetarium and Learning Center for select events.
 Officers of local police departments also make periodic checks at these centers.
-Officers of DCDPS respond to requests for assistance at other campus properties as appropriate. - 3.
-Motorist Assistance The DCDPS provides motorist assistance for students, faculty, staff, and guests.
+Officers of DCDPS respond to requests for assistance at other campus properties as appropriate when there is not a sworn officer available at the Center.

+- 3. Motorist Assistance The DCDPS provides motorist assistance for students, faculty, staff, and guests.
 These include charging dead batteries, retrieving keys locked inside vehicles, and calling for wrecker services when needed. - 4.
 Behavioral Intervention Review Board The Behavioral Intervention Review Board (BIRB) is designed to provide preventative measures on campus to reduce the risk of student incidents.
 Anyone can bring forth a concern that will be reviewed by the team.
 Members intake and assess information, track details about behavioral concerns noted on, or with the potential to affect, campus, and take action when necessary.
-The primary goal of the Behavioral Intervention

-Review Board is the safety and security of the campus community, and to provide a consistent College-wide approach to address at-risk behaviors.
+The primary goal of the Behavioral Intervention Review Board is the safety and security of the campus community, and to provide a consistent College-wide approach to address at-risk behaviors.